cs-fullstack-fall-2018/backend-nodejs-intro-set1-hw-rgreen32/README.md

 # Homework on NodeJS - Set1

 Answer the following questions.
-Note your answer to the MOST correct answer at the *bottom* of each question.
+Note your answer to the MOST correct answer at the *bottom* of each question (e.g. THE CORRECT ANSWER IS Z)

-1. NodeJS is written in:
+1. NodeJS is written in what programming language?:

 ```
-C
+A. Clipper
-C++
+B. C++
-Java
+C. Java
-JavaScript
+D. JavaScript
-Perl
+E. Perl
-PHP
-Python
 ```
-2. NPM is:
+2. NPM is a... :

 ```
-a browser plugin
+A. a browser plugin
-a frontend framework
+B. a frontend framework
-a JS package manager
+C. a JS package manager
-a set of browser tools
+D. a set of browser tools
-an open registry of packages
 ```
-3. Which if the following NodeJS import is valid?
+3. Which if the following is the correct way to pull in code from another module in NodeJS?

 ```
+let A1 = import("A")
 let B = require("../B.js")
-let [C] = require("C")
+let [C] = function() {include("C");}
-let A1 = import("A")
-let A2 = import("./A")
-let A2 = import("../A")
 ```